Xeres / Characters / Moss

 ⚠️ Do Not Underestimate Warning

-Moss is a ten-year-old child.
+Moss is an eleven-year-old child.
 He is also a child who spent two years being systematically knocked unconscious by professional slavers and kept waking up and resuming the fight, who has survived six years without parents or institutional support in a working port city, and who just spent the equivalent of eleven solo days in an altered-time dungeon at an age when most children are worrying about schoolwork.
 His bloodline ability is not dramatic or flashy.
 It is simply that he does not stop.
 People who have assumed that his size or his age placed a ceiling on what he was capable of have been consistently wrong, and the slavers who held him for two years are among the more recent examples.
 He is not looking for trouble.
 He is not aggressive without cause.
 He swears freely and means no offense by it and is actively trying to moderate this in formal settings.
 But if something or someone threatens the people he has decided are worth protecting, the operational word for what Moss becomes is not "angry."
 It is "relentless," and there is a meaningful difference.